tigeriv/docker_images/semantic_joey/README.md

 ## Semantic Mapping
-This docker file sets up the environment for semantic mapping on Ubuntu16.04, and Ros Kinetic.
+This docker file sets up the environment for semantic mapping.
 It aims at installing all non-conflicting related softwares, and encourages download-and-run.

 ### How to build the docker image from `Dockerfile`?
 If you want to make any changes to this docker image, edit the `Dockerfile`.
-If any changes happends, remember to upte the `LABEL version` inside.
+If any changes happends, remember to update the `LABEL version` inside.
-Then to build the docker image so that you can run it, type `docker build --tag umrobotics/semantic_mapping  . `
+Then to build the docker image so that you can run it, type `docker build --tag umrobotics/semantic_mapping_melodic  . `

 ### How to run this docker file?